ttaggg/flooded_island/docs/implementation_plan.md

 ## General Idea
 Build a 2-player online turn-based strategy game where:
-- **Journeyman** tries to survive 365 days by moving on dry fields and drying adjacent fields
+- **Adventurer** tries to survive 365 days by moving on dry fields and drying adjacent fields
-- **Weather** tries to trap the journeyman by flooding up to 2 fields per turn
+- **Weather** tries to trap the adventurer by flooding up to 2 fields per turn
 - Real-time WebSocket communication synchronizes game state
 - In-memory state management (no database for MVP)
 - Indigo-themed UI with smooth animations